 - Supply funds to implement new lesson materials in your classes

-- Travel allowance and housing for a limited number of participants who live more than an hour drive from Lawrence, Kansas.
+- Housing for a limited number of participants who live more than an hour drive from Lawrence, Kansas.

 - Option of earning up to $1,700 more, as follows: $500 for presenting the lesson to colleagues in your district or at a conference; $1,000 for implementing the lesson in the classroom; and $200 for returning to KU the following summer to share experiences with the next cohort of teachers.

 Benefits to high school students: Teachers in this program will get the resources they need to create new curricula that aligns with the Next Generation Science Standards (NGSS).
 This will help you educate your students about engineering practices, and it will help to enhance your students’ critical thinking and problem-solving skills, necessary skills for all sorts of good-paying jobs.
 We will also feature various career opportunities that will help teachers advise students about STEM careers.